Communities

 @eliyahu Good point.
 I purposefully didn't specify a particular threshold; it could be 0 or even (but not likely) a low-magnitude negative.
 How a deletion policy ought to work would depend on the posting policy.
 If only timely responses to particular prompts are invited, then it becomes more reasonable to set a higher threshold.
 Another consideration is that we don't necessarily want posts that just go up and fly under the radar, since that means that there's no community-based quality control.

-Monica Cellio‭ wrote about 4 years ago · edited about 4 years ago
+Monica Cellio‭ wrote over 4 years ago · edited over 4 years ago

 I think I prefer that there not be a time-based component, because it could be too limiting.
 We don't want only parsha commentary; something might arise from daf yomi, or a shiur you heard, or a new source you read, or a different parsha that you made a leap to from this week's, or...
 I'd prefer to think about quality metrics more and timing restrictions less.
 For visibility, new posts will be as visible as new meta posts (new-post indicator, hot list, can be featured).